darosuardiaz/doc-agent-copy/README.md

 - Database connection security
 - API rate limiting (to be implemented)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make changes with tests
-4. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For issues and questions:

-1. Check the API documentation at `/docs`
-2. Review the error logs
-3. Check system status at `/system/health`
-4. Open an issue on GitHub

 ## 🎯 Future Enhancements

 - [ ] User authentication and authorization